 As the sun sets in Waimea Valley, conch shells are blown, tiki torches are lit, and the Toa Loa Luau begins.
 This Oahu luau is like no other on the island.
 Yes, it is filled with entertainment, hula performances, and lots of Kalua Pork, but there is so much more this Oahu attraction give you for a luau experience.

 There are a good handful of established luau productions on Oahu that have great venues, and give grand performances into the evening.
+You will need to head to Waimea Valley located in the North Shore for this special event.

 Going through the Toa Luau experience has opened my eyes to a warm heartfelt luau with inspiring moments of gratitude, participation and engagement.
 They do a great job including you in activities that contribute to the luau, and have you partake in a memorable kava experience.